naiyerasif/site/content/blog/2018-12-13-messaging-with-rabbit-mq.md

 ## Intent

-The intent of this guide is to publish and read messages with RabbitMQ using a Spring backend.
+The intent of this guide is to create a message queue with RabbitMQ and to publish and read messages using a Spring backend.

 ### Setup